DR200 - PhD (Accountancy)

 - high level skills in research processes, including the ability to independently design a research project, conduct experiments and analyse data from a research project

 - advanced skills in the analysis and synthesis of knowledge related to specific disciplines, and

 You will be able to pursue an academic career in a university or be employed in senior leadership and management positions in government, non-government organisations and corporations.Top of page

-- have current candidature for an RMIT master by research program approved for transfer to a doctor of philosophy program through the process prescribed in the RMIT Higher Degree by Research policies and procedures.
+- If you are a current master by research candidate, you are able to apply for a transfer to a doctor of philosophy program through the process prescribed in the RMIT Higher Degree by Research policy and processes.